artist-project/ARTIST/binary/ProfilingTool/README.txt

 	Pidstat results: Pidstat results are stored in a tab separated values file named pidstat.txt which contains the average values calculated for the whole execution period.
 The 15 values displayed are for the corresponding pidstat output metrics which are (in the same order as provided in the results):
-%user, %system, %guest, %CPU, CPU, kB_rd/s, kB_wr/s, kB_ccwr/s, minflt/s, majflt/s, VSZ Virtual Size, RSS, %MEM, cswch/s, nvcswch/s
+%user, %system, %guest, %CPU, CPU,  minflt/s, majflt/s, VSZ Virtual Size, RSS, %MEM,kB_rd/s, kB_wr/s, kB_ccwr/s, cswch/s, nvcswch/s

 	TShark results: TShark results are stored in a tab separated values file named TShark.txt which contains values for: number of packets, data byte rate
 (bytes/s), average packet size (bytes), average packet rate (packets/s).
 Should be noted that TShark.txt contains two rows of results for each workload.